Celimas/project/README.md

 This will run your math file, which involves first parsing all of the deck files named as decks at the top of the .math file, and then performing your math queries on these decks.

+There is a sample math file in `samples/bad_poker.math`.

 Unfortunately, at this time Math is not fully implemented, so all this command will do is parse the .math file without doing anything else.